tumale/cse15l-lab-reports/labreport1.md

 [user@sahara ~/lecture1]$ ls messages
 en-us.txt  es-mx.txt  ja.txt  zh-cn.txt
 ```
 This command with a directory as its path lists out the files within the folder.
-The current working directory is /lecture1, and when the command is used with messages as its path, it gives an output of the 4 files within the messages folder.
+The current working directory is lecture1, and when the command is used with messages as its path, it gives an output of the 4 files within the messages folder.
 This consists of en-us.txt, es-mx.txt, ja.txt, and zh-cn.txt.
 <br>
 The output is not an error.

 **3. Share an example of using the command with a path to a *file* as an argument.**
 ```
-[user@sahara ~]$ ls cse15l-lab-reports/clouds.md
+[user@sahara ~/cse15l-lab-reports]$ ls clouds.md
-cse15l-lab-reports/clouds.md
+clouds.md
 ```
 This command lists out files and folders within the given path.
+The current working directory is cse15l-lab-reports.
 Since there are no other files within the clouds.md file, it just returns that file itself in the output.
 Since files cannot be contained within other files, no other files would be listed, so it would have to be within a folder in order to be listed.
 <br>
 The output is not an error.